The Best Miter Saws Tested in 2023

 Any of the above miter saws can cut wider boards if they’re equipped with a sliding arm.
 For example, a 10-inch miter saw with a 6-inch sliding arm can make a 90-degree cut on a 2×12.

 Keep in mind that 10- and 12-inch blades often suffer from a bit of deflection.
 Deflection is when the blade’s path wobbles a bit during cutting.
-While not usually an issue, discerning woodworkers and high-end finish carpenters will choose a saw that minimizes deflection.
+While it’s not usually an issue, discerning woodworkers and high-end finish carpenters may choose a saw that minimizes deflection.

 Corded vs. Cordless

 Until a few years ago, all miter saws were corded, and most still are, but these cords limit where the saw can operate.
 Cordless miter saws are the new kids on the block, and they operate on rechargeable lithium-ion batteries.
-Battery runtime depends on the number of cuts and how thick the wood is, but expect an average of 150 to 275 cuts on a single battery charge.
+Battery runtime depends on the number of cuts and how thick the wood is, but on average cordless miter saws can make 150 to 275 cuts on a single battery charge.

 Motor Power

-The more power the saw’s motor has (measured in amperes), the longer the user can cut boards without the risk of overheating.
+The more power the saw’s motor has (measured in amperes), the longer the user can cut boards without the risk of the saw overheating.
 Typical miter saw motor sizes are 10-amp, 12-amp, and 15-amp.

 The larger motors will also generate enough blade-spinning force for cutting through thick, dense material.
-For example, if the user will be cutting only through pine boards, a 10-amp miter saw will likely offer more than enough power.
+For example, for those only cutting through pine boards, a 10-amp miter saw will likely offer more than enough power.
 However, a more powerful motor may be necessary for those who need to make repetitive cuts through fiber cement siding or oak stair treads.

 Safety

-A miter saw isn’t the most dangerous saw in the workshop, but it can still injure its user if misused or if it doesn’t come with safety features.
-The following safety features are standard on most of today’s miter saws.
+A miter saw isn’t the most dangerous saw in the workshop, but it can still cause injury if it’s misused or if it doesn’t come with safety features.
+The following safety features are standard on most miter saws.

 • Blade guard: This is a clear cover that encases the spinning miter blade.
 When the user lowers the blade to cut, the guard rotates out of the way.
 When the user lifts the blade, the guard rotates back over the blade to cover it.

-• Trigger brake: Not all miter saws have a brake, but if they do, the brake stops the blade from spinning when the user releases the trigger.
+• Trigger brake: Not all miter saws have a brake.
+If they do, the brake stops the blade from spinning when the user releases the trigger.

 • Lockout button: If the saw has a lockout button, the blade won’t spin when the user pulls the trigger unless the lockout button is also depressed.
 This double-safety measure prevents unintentional cuts.

-• Clamps: Most miter saws sold today come with a safety clamp to help hold the material in place while cutting.
+• Clamps: Most miter saws come with a safety clamp to help hold the material in place while the user is cutting.
 This keeps a board from slipping, which reduces the risk of the user grabbing it and inadvertently touching the spinning blade.

 • Dust collection: Like all power saws, miter saws create a lot of fine dust that can irritate the eyes or lungs.
 If the saw has a dust-collection port, a user can attach a standard shop-type vacuum hose, and the suction from the vacuum will remove most of the dust before it becomes airborne.